 Lawful Neutral character examples

 The Lawful Neutral alignment is known as the “Judge” in the D&D Player’s Handbook Edition 3.5.
 Characters with a Lawful Neutral alignment are the kind of people who follow the code of the traditions, leaders or society they follow to the letter and don’t let their morals come into it.
-They may be devout followers of a religion or emotionless arms of the law who will do whatever it takes to see the law carried out.
+They may be followers of a deity or emotionless arms of the law who will do whatever it takes to see the law carried out.

 Here are some examples of Lawful Neutral characters.